scalajp/2019.scalamatsuri.org/_candidates_en/tanishiking_1.md

   - Software Design and Architecture
   - Microservices
 suggestions:
-  - People who try to replace your legacy system using Scala.
+  - People who are trying to replace a legacy system using Scala.
 contributes:
   - scalafmt
   - scalafix
 speaker_experience:
   - "<a href='https://speakerdeck.com/tanishiking/format-things-with-scalafmt'>Scala Kansai Summit 2018</a>"
 ---
-Our product Hatena::Bookmark had been running on a 10-year-old Perl system with a huge complicated codebase and legacy architecture, which made us suffer from increasing maintenance costs.
-We'd started a project to replace the system on 2015 and have finished recently.
-The codebase and architecture including the database schema are completely replaced.
+Our product, Hatena::Bookmark, had been running on a 10-year-old Perl system with a huge complicated codebase and legacy architecture, which caused us to suffer from increasing maintenance costs.
+We'd began a project to replace the system in 2015 and have recently finished.
+The codebase and architecture (including the database schema) have been completely replaced.
 For the implementation of the core application server, we chose Scala, which we think is a language suitable for building a solid system with less complexity.
-In this session, we explain what were the good parts and the bad parts in the project.
+In this session, we will explain the good and bad parts of this project.